vlbthambawita/multimediaeval.github.io/_editions/2023/tasks/medico.md

 * Trung-Nghia Le, ltnghia (at) selab.hcmus.edu.vn, University of Science - VNUHCM

 #### Task schedule
-* August-October 2023: Data release <!-- * XX XXX 2023: Data release <!-- # Replace XX with your date.
+* 31st August 2023: Development data release <!-- * XX XXX 2023: Data release <!-- # Replace XX with your date.
 We suggest setting the date in July-October.
 13 October is absolute very last possible date by which you should release data.
 You can release earlier, or plan a two-stage release.-->
+* 15th October 2023: Test data release
 * End November 2023: Runs due.
 Exact dates to be announced. <!--* XX November 2023: Runs due <!-- # Replace XX with your date.
 We suggest setting enough time in order to have enough time to assess and return the results by the Results returned.-->
 * 8 December 2023: Results returned  <!-- Replace XX with your date.
 Latest possible date is 8 December 2023-->
 * 15 December 2023: Working notes paper  <!-- Fixed.
 Please do not change.-->